ahahmygoat/ai-master/control-flow/README.md

 ---
-# 🔁 Python Control Flow: Conditional Statements
+# 🔁 Python Control Flow: Conditional Statements & Loops

-Control flow allows your program to make decisions and execute code based on conditions.
-Python uses `if`, `elif`, and `else` statements to control the flow of execution.
+Control flow allows your program to make decisions and repeat actions based on conditions.
+Python provides powerful tools like `if`, `elif`, `else`, `for`, and `while` to manage how your code executes.
 ---

+## 🧠 Conditional Statements

-## 🧠 Syntax Overview
+### Syntax Overview

 - **`if`**: Executes a block of code if the condition is `True`.
 - **`elif`**: (short for "else if") Adds additional conditions after the initial `if`.
 - **`else`**: Executes a block of code if none of the previous conditions are `True`.

----

-## ✅ Example: Checking a Condition
+### ✅ Example: Checking a Condition

 ```python
 num = 15